 The Pensions team, in common with all other sections within the Council, has its own formal management arrangements that include the setting and monitoring of performance targets.
-For the 2008/09 year there were 45 challenging performance targets set, against which over 4,500 individual activities were measured.
-Overall 80% of individual activities were completed within the target timescale.
+For the 2009/10 year there were 54 performance targets set, against which over 5,500 individual activities were measured.
+Overall, 83% of individual activities were completed within the target timescales and the 'top ten' most important targets, 96% were achieved within the target.

-As part of our service improvement we introduced a comprehensive Administration Strategy during 2008 that will formally set out detailed performance standards for both the Administering Authority and employers in the Fund.
-The full Strategy is included in the next section of this Report.
-As the strategy was introduced in the final quarter of 2008/09, no formal monitoring was undertaken during that year.
+There is also a comprehensive Administration Strategy that formally sets out detailed performance standards for both the Administering Authority and employers in the Fund.
+This is included in the following section of this report.